 How To Reach Patnitop

-You have to cover a distance of around 106 kilometers to reach Patnitop if you are starting from Jammu city.
+You have to cover a distance of around 106 kilometres to reach Patnitop if you are starting from Jammu city.
 It will easily take you 3-4 hours by car.

 It is a hilly area—the roads are snake-like with hairpin turns and sudden inclinations.
-Prefer hiring a skilled driver (the one who has driven in that area) than driving by yourself.
+Prefer hiring a skilled driver (one who has driven in a hilly area) than driving by yourself.